Congregation Beth Simcha

 Messianic Jews celebrate the mighty acts God did to rescue the Jewish people from slavery to Egypt.
 Over and over again, God commanded the Jewish people to remember what He brought them out of.
 Messianic Jews also recognize, as Rabbi Sha'ul (the apostle Paul) pointed out in 1 Corinthians 5:7 that Yeshua became our Passover lamb.
 He sacrificed His life for us, and we are saved from eternal, spiritual death through His death and resurrection.

 Shavuot is also called the Feast of Weeks because it occurs seven weeks after the first Passover Sabbath.
 God gave the Torah (the Law) to His people at Mount Sinai on the date of Shavuot.
 Therefore, the feast is a time of celebrating the gift of the Torah.
-Many Jewish people today stay up all night reading the Torah together, and when Shavuot dawn breaks, they pray together and read the Ten Commandments.
+Many Jewish people today stay up all night reading the Torah together, and when Shavuot dawn breaks, they pray together and read the Ten Words, commonly called the Ten Commandments.

 Shavuot is one of three pilgrimage feasts in the Jewish year for which God required every Jewish man to travel to Jerusalem.
 The first Shavuot after Yeshua’s death marked the pouring out of the Holy Spirit as tongues of fire in the Temple in Jerusalem.
 Jewish men living abroad in many nations returned to Jerusalem for Shavuot, and it was then that God gave the Ruach HaKodesh, or Holy Spirit.
 Men heard the Good News of Yeshua in their own languages, and 3,000 came to faith in Messiah that day.